 KB: We are committed to providing any necessary accommodations during the recruitment process.
 Please reach out to me.

 KB: Cassels pays a market-competitive salary in each of our Toronto, Vancouver and Calgary offices.
-In addition, our articling students receive: salary and tuition/licensing costs for the LSO (Toronto), PLTC (Vancouver) or CPLED (Calgary), depending on which office they are in; dental and prescription coverage; extended health and life insurance; two weeks’ paid vacation; membership in the Canadian Bar Association; and a fitness allowance.
+In addition, our articling students receive: licensing costs for the LSO (Toronto), PLTC (Vancouver), CPLED (Calgary), depending on which office they are in; dental and prescription coverage; extended health and life insurance; two weeks’ paid vacation; and a fitness allowance.

 KB: We aim to grow our firm through our student program.
 While we don’t offer guaranteed hire back for our summer students, we have traditionally taken all of our summer students back for their articling terms and have provided them with offers before the application deadlines in each jurisdiction.
 Associate offers depend on a combination of performance and market conditions – we usually offer associate positions to most of our articling students.